-NASCAR said in 2006 that they were going to take a hard line on rule bending, and they did so, beginning with the Daytona 500, when the No. 48 car, driven by Jimmie Johnson, was discovered with an illegal aerodynamic enhancement.
+NASCAR said in 2006 that they were going to take a hard line on rule-bending, and they did so, beginning with the Daytona 500 when the No. 48 car driven by Jimmie Johnson was discovered with an illegal aerodynamic enhancement.
 Crew chief Chad Knaus was escorted from the track to begin a four-week suspension, coupled with a fine.
-No points were taken then, but NASCAR chose to ramp up the punishment this year when some teams were not deterred by the severity of last season’s penalties (Johnson won the Daytona 500, anyway) by adding a point fine.
+No points were taken then, but NASCAR chose to ramp up the punishment this year when some teams were not deterred by the severity of last season’s penalties (Johnson won the Daytona 500, anyway) by adding a points fine.
 It was the next logical move in stopping teams from having an unfair advantage on race day, and a fair move.
 NASCAR clearly did the right thing in these aero-tampering cases.

 Don’t get me wrong; working the grey areas between black-and-white rules has been a part of NASCAR since the first race of the series, when the winner had the win stripped for a rules violation.
 It’s a team’s job to try to find an advantage anywhere they can, and a long-standing part of the sport.
 But when they step over that thin line, they stand to gain points over teams that have completely legal racecars.
 Aerodynamic modifications constantly toe that line, and fuel additives long jump over it.
 To NASCAR’s credit, they have done what they have said they would in these instances, and with the exception of the point fine against Waltrip, they have been fair and consistent.
 Wake up, crews – now, NASCAR is watching!